neptune-ai/docs/docs/integrations/sklearn.rst

 .. code-block:: python3

-    neptune.create_experiment('sklearn-quickstart')
+    neptune.create_experiment(params=parameters,
+                              name='sklearn-quickstart')

-This also creates a link to the experiment.
+* This creates a link to the experiment.
 Open the link in a new tab.
-The experiment will currently be empty, but keep the window open.
+* The experiment will currently be empty, but keep the window open.
 You will be able to see estimator summary there.
+* This is how experiment's parameters are logged.
+You pass them to the :meth:`~neptune.projects.Project.create_experiment` method.
+You can later use them to :ref:`filter and compare experiments <guides-compare-experiments-ui>`.

 When you create an experiment Neptune will look for the ``.git`` directory in your project and get the last commit information saved.